lcaraffa/mesh23dtile/README.md

 # minimal-python-project

-A first draft to create a 3D tiles struct from a tiled mesh/ Does not work actually.
+A quick hack to create a 3D tiles struct from a tiled mesh with bounding box information inside

 3D tiles specs
 https://github.com/CesiumGS/3d-tiles